chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/getting-started-cilium/index.md

 k3d cluster create --config k3d.yaml
 ```

-Also, since Cilium needs some BPF related mounts on the nodes, we'll need to add them to the nodes, based on
+Also, Cilium requires some system mounts the nodes (see
-the settings suggested in https://docs.cilium.io/en/latest/installation/rancher-desktop/#configure-rancher-desktop
+the settings suggested in https://docs.cilium.io/en/latest/installation/rancher-desktop/#configure-rancher-desktop).
+Run the following command to configure the mounts:
 ```
 for node in $(kubectl get nodes -o jsonpath='{.items[*].metadata.name}'); do
     echo "Configuring mounts for $node"